wp-plugins/customericare-livechat/readme.txt

 Engage in chats on your website.
 Escalate to a phone call-esque experience or even video to help your customers.

 ==  Visitor monitoring (with details of visitors) ==

 See people browsing your website in real time.
 You can immediately spot which pages attract the most people.

 ==  Behavioral targeting of prospects ==

-Our chat can automatically find people who need help and invite them into a covnersation with you.
+Our chat can automatically find people who need help and invite them into a conversation with you.

 ==  Automatic and manual chat invitations ==